acpm1221/Life-Skill-MountBlue-/Focus_management.md

 *   **Wastes time**: You open phone for 2 minutes, end up scrolling 40 minutes.
 *   **Reduces boredom tolerance**: You forget how to just sit and think.
 You always need phone stimulation.

-## My take on starting hard tasks

-When I avoid a task, it's usually because it feels scary or boring.
-The trick is to **work just 30 seconds**.
-That's it.
-Then stop.
-Then remind yourself - "I can do this".

-After doing this a few times, brain starts believing you really can do it.
-Works better than waiting for motivation to come.